giacomomarchioro/pyIIIFpres/README.md

 ## Basic usage
 The module maps the API structure to Python classes.
 The user `set_` objects that can have only one value (e.g. `id`) and `add_` objects that can have multiple entities (e.g. `labels`).
 As an example, we will execute the [Simple Manifest - Book recipe](https://iiif.io/api/cookbook/recipe/0009-book-1/) from the IIIF cookbook.
-More examples in the homonymous folder.
+More examples from the [cookbook](https://iiif.io/api/cookbook/) in the examples folder of this repository.

 ```python
 from IIIFpres import iiifpapi3